 John’s normal guilt

-Let’s take “John’s” situation as an example.
+Let’s take “John’s” situation as an example of normal guilt first.
 His family is religious.
 They have brought him up to have strict moral standards.
-Still, when he was 15 years old, he had thoughts to steal money from his local church’s donation fund.
+Still, when he was fifteen years old, he had thoughts to steal money from his local church’s donation fund.
 One day he gave in to those thoughts.
 Later that day, he felt shame and guilt.

 Thou shalt not steal